Summer Fruit Salad with Honey Lime Dressing Recipe

 Healthier Alternatives

-• Whole Grains: Substitute up to half of the all-purpose flour in the topping with whole wheat pastry flour or white whole wheat flour for added fiber and a nuttier flavor.
+• Flour: Substitute up to 1/3 of the all-purpose flour with whole wheat pastry flour for added fiber.
+It has a finer texture than regular whole wheat.

 Serving Suggestions